emhgit/usaco-guide-next/docs/MIGRATION.md

 - Gatsby’s [GraphQL data layer](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/graphql-api/) centralizes all content into a schema and abstracts execution details
   - This prevents developers from optimizing data processing and loading, leading to long development server startup and build times.
-- Plugin ecosystem is outdated
+- The Gatsby plugin ecosystem is outdated
   - When attempting to update dependencies (e.g., `gatsby-plugin-postcss`), peer dependency conflicts arise.
 This forces the repository to rely on outdated or deprecated dependencies to maintain functionality.
-Additionally, segment fault issues have occurred.
+Additionally, segment fault issues have been reported to occur in recent Gatsby releases.
 - Local development can become slow and inconsistent
   - For instance, because of reliance on outdated dependencies, the Hot Module Replacement (HMR) is triggered continuously, which eventually leads to memory leaks.